zhangyu027/Spring_2022/README.md

 # Spring_2022
-UCI Spring_2022 Python for Data Analysis
+# Welcome to UCI Spring_2022 Python for Data Analysis
+1. Welcome
+2. Your Team
+3. Course Overview
+4. Course Schedule
+5. Projects
+6. Tech Requirements
+7. Classroom Tools
+8. Student Expectations
+9. Office Hours
+10. Student Feedback

 # Course Overview
 Welcome to the UC Irvine 2022 Spring Onlinecourse Python for Data Analysis!
 We are building a global community of lifelong learners who are excited about using data to solve real world problems.